 What is UGC?
 Instagram / Facebook

 This is the good old fashioned User Generated Content that you can collect and integrate directly into your website to use as social proof.
-Seeing as 95 million photos are posted on Instagram alone per day, social media is a non-stop shop for UGC.
+Seeing as 95 million photos and videos are posted on Instagram alone per day, social media is a non-stop shop for UGC.

 Once you get your users to start posting on your hashtag – a process you can learn all about here – you now have a one-way ticket to all of those authentic customer photos and videos featuring your products.

 Now, you can collect that content and use it on your eCommerce site.
 The process looks a little something like this: